 Foreign currency loans are linked to reference rates and repriced regularly to reduce the inherent interest rate risk.
 The Bank typically manages the interest rate risk of its non-trading financial instruments by segmenting these assets and liabilities.
-The risk measures used by the Bank include daily monitoring of limits by the Risk Management Group, maturity profile analysis, duration gap management, earning sensitivity scenarios and interest rate scenarios.
-Risk is further mitigated through the repricing of assets and liabilities.
+The risk measures used by the Bank include daily monitoring of limits by the Financial Risk Management Department, maturity profile analysis, duration gap management, earning sensitivity scenarios and interest rate scenarios.
+Risk is further mitigated through the repricing of assets and liabilities and usage of Interest Rate Derivatives.